LennaHammer/English/EVP/out/words_adjective.md

 ## 333. amazed ## adjective
 /əˈmeɪzd/
 [B1]extremely surprised
-- She was amazed at how calm she felt after the accident.
+- She was amazed `at` how calm she felt after the accident.
-- I was absolutely amazed when I heard the news.
+- I was `absolutely` amazed when I heard the news.
-- I was amazed to hear that Chris had won first prize.
+- I was amazed `to hear` that Chris had won first prize.
-- I'm amazed (that) she didn't complain.
+- I'm amazed `(that)` she didn't complain.

 ## 334. amazing ## adjective
 /əˈmeɪ.zɪŋ/ SURPRISING
 [B1]extremely surprising
-- It's amazing to think that the managing director is only 23.
+- `It`'s amazing `to` think that the managing director is only 23.
-- It's amazing that no one else has applied for the job.
+- `It`'s amazing `that` no one else has applied for the job.
-- The amazing thing is that it was kept secret for so long.
+- The amazing `thing` is that it was kept secret for so long.

 ## 335. amusing ## adjective
 /əˈmjuː.zɪŋ/